pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1311 Work Management and Stack Overflow Survey

+Today I participated in the Stack Overflow survey for 2023.
+This is the third year in a row that I have taken part in this survey, and once it was completed, I eagerly read through the results.
+It's truly fascinating to see the responses and insights shared by others.
+In the afternoon, I dedicated my time to a course on work management available on the Harvard Manage Mentor platform.
+Over the weekend, my plan is to practice and apply the knowledge gained from the course by completing exercises that can be applied to my daily life.

 #### Day 1310 Implementing Service Discovery Patterns

 Today I dedicated my time to further enhance my understanding and proficiency in the 3rd party registration and